marco-looy/pega-dx-mcp/sample-questions.md

 3. **Data URL**: Upload from data URLs using `fileUrl` and `fileName` parameters

 **Remember**: Temporary attachments expire after 2 hours if not linked to a case!

+## get_case_attachments
+- "What attachments are associated with case ON6E5R-DIYRECIPE-WORK R-1009?"
+- "Show me all files and URLs attached to my Recipe Collection case"
+- "Get attachment details including thumbnails for my case"
+- "List the attachments for case R-1009 with full metadata and available actions"

+### 💡 Tip: Thumbnail Support
+Use `includeThumbnails=true` to get base64-encoded thumbnails for image attachments.
+Note that thumbnails significantly increase response size, so use them only when needed for displaying images in your interface.

 ---
 *More examples will be added as testing progresses*